Time-energy uncertainty relation for noisy quantum metrology

 where the complementary channel $\widehat{\mathcal{N}}$ is given by~\eqref{z:L-vRq0ojGGDS}.
 In the above expressions, the maximization can be taken over operators $W_E$ that are unitary, or equivalently, it can be relaxed to all operators $W_E$ satisfying $\opnorm{W_E}\leq 1$.

-The optimal unitary $W_E$ is given by the polar decomposition of the operator $\widehat{\mathcal{N}}`\big(\psi \ee^{iH(t'-t)})$.
+The optimal unitary $W_E$ is given by the polar decomposition of the operator $\widehat{\mathcal{N}}\bigl(\psi {e}^{iH(t'-t)}\bigr)$.
 For $t' = t + dt$ with a small $dt$, we have that the optimal $W_E$ is close to the identity, which is the optimal for $t'=t$.
-Let us expand $W_E = \Ident -i dt S - (1/2) dt^2 S_2 + O(dt^3)$ for general matrices $S$ and $S_2$ to be determined.
-The unitary constraint $W_E^\dagger W_E = \Ident_E$ for all $dt$ implies that $S=S^\dagger$ and that $S_2 + S_2^\dagger = 2S^\dagger S = 2S^2$.
+Let us expand $W_E = \mathds{1}-i dt S - (1/2) dt^2 S_2 + O(dt^3)$ for general matrices $S$ and $S_2$ to be determined.
+The unitary constraint $W_E^\dagger W_E = \mathds{1}_E$ for all $dt$ implies that $S=S^\dagger$ and that $S_2 + S_2^\dagger = 2S^\dagger S = 2S^2$.
 Starting from~\eqref{z:BVHbTNZ44pG0} and expanding up to order $dt^2$ we find

-recalling that $\widehat{\mathcal{N}}^\dagger(\Ident) = \Ident$, and where the first-order term vanishes because a product of two Hermitian operators has a real trace; with the factor $i$ the term is killed by taking the real part.
-Continuing with only the second order term we find
+recalling that $\widehat{\mathcal{N}}^\dagger(\mathds{1}) = \mathds{1}$, and where the first-order term vanishes because a product of two Hermitian operators has a real trace; with the factor $i$ the term is killed by taking the real part.
+Continuing with only the second-order term we find

-where we have used the identity $2\Re\tr(A{O}) = \tr(A({O}+{O}^\dagger))$ for Hermitian $A$, the identity $2\Re\tr(ABC) = \tr(`{A,B}\,C)$ for Hermitian $A,B,C$, as well as the condition $S_2+S_2^\dagger = 2S^2$ that came from enforcing the unitarity of $W_E$.
+where we have used the identity $2\operatorname{Re}\operatorname{tr}(A{O}) = \operatorname{tr}(A({O}+{O}^\dagger))$ for Hermitian $A$, the identity $2\operatorname{Re}\operatorname{tr}(ABC) = \operatorname{tr}(\{A,B\}\,C)$ for Hermitian $A,B,C$, as well as the condition $S_2+S_2^\dagger = 2S^2$ that came from enforcing the unitarity of $W_E$.

 It is instructive to briefly comment on the situation of a time-dependent Hamiltonian.
-The derivation of the above expression, especially~\eqref{z:BVHbTNZ44pG0} and the expansion of the time evolution operator leading up to~\eqref{z:u.dlhHNOgsWs}, looks like it necessitated the assumption of time independence of the Hamiltonian and that a time-dependent Hamiltonian might have led to a different result.
+The derivation of the above expression, especially~\eqref{z:BVHbTNZ44pG0} and the expansion of the time-evolution operator leading up to~\eqref{z:u.dlhHNOgsWs}, looks like it necessitated the assumption of time independence of the Hamiltonian and that a time-dependent Hamiltonian might have led to a different result.
 In fact, we obtain the same result with a time-dependent Hamiltonian, which can be seen as follows.
 Write